Cesarsk/application-oper-challenge/README.md

 - Instead of using a local cluster, use a service like EKS to host the k8s cluster
 - Develop more unit tests in the webserver
-- Adjust environment variables and secrets using a secret manager like AWS Secret Manager / Parameter Store

 # Bonus Question